 4 PPG: Paragraph: 002 Reference ID: 2a-002-20190220.
-Available online at: https://www.gov.uk/guidance/housing-and-economic-development-needs-assessments.

-- 3.11.
-However, as outlined previously, Hart District Council adopted the 'Hart Local Plan (Strategy and Sites) 2032' on 30th April 2020.
-Policy SSI 'Spatial Strategy and Distribution of Growth' in the adopted Local Plan includes provision for the delivery of unmet need in Surrey Heath, totalling 731 dwellings5. - 3.12.
+- 3.12.
 Importantly, the Hart District Local Plan accounts for the delivery of this unmet need at an annualised rate of 41 dwellings per annum up to 2032.
 The Surrey Heath and Hart District Local Plans overlap for a period of 13 years, from 2019 2032, which provides for a total of 533 homes to be delivered in Hart to meet Surrey Heath's unmet housing need. - 3.13.
-In accordance with guidance set out in the Housing Delivery Test 2021 Measurement Technical Note6, Surrey Heath's Local Housing Need figure has been adjusted to account for the provision of unmet need in Hart District.
+In accordance with guidance set out in the Housing Delivery Test 2022 Measurement Technical Note, Surrey Heath's Local Housing Need figure has been adjusted to account for the provision of unmet need in Hart District.
 Therefore, 533 dwellings have been removed from the identified Local Housing Need figure for Surrey Heath in the emerging Local Plan in order to determine the borough's Housing Requirement figure. - 3.14.
-Consequently, the adjustment to Surrey Heath's Local Housing Need figure makes the annual Housing Requirement 283 dwellings per annum during the 2019/20 2031/32 monitoring years, and 324 dwellings per annum during the 2032/33 2037/38 monitoring years.
-Therefore, Surrey Heath's Housing Requirement figure over the plan period (2019 2038) becomes 5,623.
+Consequently, the adjustment to Surrey Heath's Local Housing Need figure makes the annual Housing Requirement 283 dwellings per annum during the period 2019/20 2022/23, 280 dwellings per annum during the period 2023/24 2031/32 monitoring years, and 324 dwellings per annum during the 2032/33 2037/38 monitoring years.
+Therefore, Surrey Heath's Housing Requirement figure over the plan period (2019 2038) becomes 5,578.
 The annual requirement is set out in Appendix 7: Housing Trajectory.